ACL vs MCL Tear: What’s the Difference?

 Treatment Options for ACL Tears

-For very partial ACL tears or individuals with a low activity level, conservative management may be recommended.
-This typically involves non-surgical approaches like the ones mentioned above, such as rest, physical therapy to improve knee stability and strengthen the surrounding muscles, and the use of a knee brace to support the joint during activities.
+For partial tears of the ACL or individuals with a low activity level, conservative management may be recommended.
+This typically involves non-surgical treatment such as rest, physical therapy to improve knee stability and strengthen the surrounding muscles, and the use of a knee brace to support the joint during activities.

-However, for the vast majority of ACL tears that we see (around 95%), surgical reconstruction of the ACL is necessary.
-ACL surgery involves replacing the torn ligament with a graft, typically from the patient’s own hamstring tendon, quad tendon, patellar tendon, or a donor tendon.
+However, for the vast majority of ACL tears we see (about 95%), surgical reconstruction is necessary.
+ACL reconstruction surgery involves replacing the torn ligament with a graft, typically from the patient’s own hamstring tendon, quad tendon, patellar tendon, or a donor tendon.
 Surgery aims to restore stability to the knee joint and reduce the risk of future injuries.

 Treatment Options for MCL Tears